 On its surface, Start to Run aims to just get you in the habit of running.
 There are standard features such as distance and pace tracking, along with a calorie counter and a built-in pedometer.
 But Start to Run also has an "alternative" training plan built-in for those who want to run a 5K.

 There are four different workout levels, each of which should be performed three times per week.
-Eventually, you will reach your goal and be able to enter a 5K near you or just continue following the plan to become and even better runner.
+Eventually, you will reach your goal and be able to enter a 5K near you or just continue following the plan to become an even better runner.

 Couch to 10K Running Trainer

 Zen Labs Fitness already has a slew of great running and workout apps.
 We've even featured their Couch to 5K app as our favorite of this lot.
 But Zen Labs has pushed it up a notch with the Couch to 10K application.
+The company has even partnered with the likes of Samsung and Fitbit, so no matter whether you have the Samsung Galaxy Watch 3 or the Fitbit Sense, the Couch to 10K Running Trainer app will work perfectly.

 If you have already started to Couch to 5K program, you can just skip ahead and keep going on the road to 10K.
 But if you haven't started, the app will guide you through the 14-week program, with all of the features you'll need.